pedro3g/phpvm/README.md

 ## License

-This project does not yet have a defined license.
+This project is under the MIT license which can be accessed by [clicking here](/LICENSE)